 Faster Speed Leads to Better Search Rankings

 Website page speed is an important ranking factor for Google for both mobile and desktop searches.
 Don’t wait another day you could be missing out on quality leads because people are coming to your site, getting impatient with the load time.
 Log into Google Analytics and check out the current speed of your website.

 If performance is something you haven’t thought about in terms of your site, you may want to start thinking seriously about it.
 It the last it may be true that speed kills on the website presence.
-After all, Google have rights to decides where you stand in the results based on your website speed.
-That may lead to difference between your website coming up as number one instead of your competitors.
+After all, Google has the right to decides where you stand in the results based on your website speed.
+That may lead to a difference between your website coming up as number one instead of your competitors.

 Stop losing leads, and make use of the traffic you are getting.
 Improve your Website Performance now!

 All informer Say’s: Website PageSpeed Is Good UX (User Experience).